 History of the Orchestra

 Fostering new music has an especially long tradition at the Symphonieorchester des Bayerischen Rundfunks with appearances in conjunction with the “musica viva” series, founded in 1945 by Karl Amadeus Hartmann, as one of the orchestra’s main assignments right from the start.
 At these concerts, Munich audiences have witnessed legendary performances of contemporary works at which the composers themselves generally stood on the podium of the orchestra.
-These included Igor Stravinsky, Darius Milhaud, Paul Hindemith, Pierre Boulez, as well as, more recently, Karlheinz Stockhausen, Mauricio Kagel, Luciano Berio and Peter Eötvös.
+These included Igor Stravinsky, Darius Milhaud, Paul Hindemith, Bruno Maderna, Pierre Boulez, Hans Werner Henze, Witold Lutosławski, Krzysztof Penderecki, Cristóbal Halffter, Heinz Holliger, Hans Zender, Karlheinz Stockhausen, Mauricio Kagel, Luciano Berio as well as, more recently, Peter Eötvös.

 Besides the many performances and recordings in Munich and other cities in the station’s broadcast range, extensive concert tours are central components in the everyday life of the orchestra today.
 Tours have taken the orchestra to virtually every European country, to Asia as well as to North and South America.
 It makes regular appearances in New York’s Carnegie Hall and in the renowned concert halls in Japan’s musical capitals.
-Since 2004, the Symphonieorchester under the direction of its current Chief Conductor, Mariss Jansons, is additionally the orchestra in residence at the Easter Festival in Lucerne.
+From 2004 to 2019, the Symphonieorchester was the orchestra in residence at the Easter Festival in Lucerne.

 From 1993 to 2002 Lorin Maazel led the Symphonieorchester.
 He set new styles of programming by performing cycles of symphonic works by Beethoven (1995 and 2000), Brahms (1998), Bruckner (1999) and Schubert (2001).
 He took his leave of his orchestra with a Mahler cycle in 2002.

 A new and mutually pleasurable chapter in the history of the Symphonieorchester began in October of 2003 when the acknowledged favorite candidate of all the musicians, Mariss Jansons, assumed his post as the new Chief Conductor of the Chor and the Symphonieorchester des Bayerischen Rundfunks.
 In no time, he succeeded in creating an atmosphere of the highest artistic standards and a close emotional tie with the orchestra.
-He regularly receives enthusiastic reviews both for his concerts and Munich and the many guest appearances in the leading musical capitals of Europe, America and Japan.
-Mariss Jansons conducts a wide repertoire, covering the classical and romantic eras and continuing on to 20th century music and works by contemporary composers.
-He regularly earns enthusiastic reviews for his concerts in Munich as well as the numerous guest appearances in virtually all the major European musical capitals.
+He regularly received enthusiastic reviews both for his concerts in Munich and the many guest appearances in the leading musical capitals of Europe, America and Japan.
+Mariss Jansons placed particular emphasis on the works of Beethoven, Bruckner, Mahler, Strauss and Shostakovich.
+This era, which was particularly fulfilling and significant for both sides, ended with his death on December 1, 2019.

-In a number of different surveys of music critics, the Symphonieorchester des Bayerischen Rundfunks has numbered among the top ten orchestras in the world, most recently in the 2008 orchestra ranking by the British music magazine “Gramophone”, (6th place) and in the Japanese music magazine “Mostly Classic” in 2010 (4th place).
+In a number of different surveys of music critics, the Symphonieorchester des Bayerischen Rundfunks has numbered among the top ten orchestras in the world, in the 2008 orchestra ranking by the British music magazine “Gramophone” (6th place) and in the Japanese music magazine “Mostly Classic” in 2010 (4th place).